tomswinburne/POPS-Regression/README.md

-# POPS-UQ
+# POPSRegression
-Code for the paper:
+Regression scheme from the paper

 *Parameter uncertainties for imperfect surrogate models in the low-noise regime*